Architecture

 utils/observe, utils/poll | Shared subscription dedupe + polling primitives (Go equivalents of viem utilities) |

-contracts/ package includes prebuilt ERC-20 bindings (Name, Symbol, BalanceOf, etc.) so you don't need to provide raw ABI JSON strings for common token interactions.How requests flow
+contracts/ package includes prebuilt ERC-20 bindings (Name, Symbol, BalanceOf, etc.) so you don't need to provide raw ABI JSON strings for common token interactions.Every interaction with the blockchain follows one of three common paths.
+Understanding these helps you reason about latency, batching, and where optimizations apply.

 The most common path.
 Your code calls ReadContract, which ABI-encodes the calldata, sends a single eth_call via the transport, and decodes the typed result back to you.